ilovechella/ChellaTweaks-MTK/README.md

 3. Flash the ZIP file using your root manager.
 4. Reboot your device to apply the changes.

-## Recommended Tools
+## Recommended Modules
 - **BUSYBOX** or **BRUTAL BUSYBOX** for best results.

 ## License
-GNU v3 License
+GPL v3 License